askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 ## Part B - Administering KRM with Config Sync

-It's worth noting early on that Config Sync/Policy Controller are not a replacement for the CI/CD pipeline we set up in part 3 - these toolchains are complementary, and we'll actually see later in this demo how to apply Policy Controller checks to our existing CI/CD setup.
+It's worth noting early on that Config Sync and Policy Controller are not a replacement for the CI/CD pipeline we set up in part 3 - these toolchains are complementary, and we'll actually see later in this demo how to apply Policy Controller checks to our existing CI/CD setup.
 Further, while Config Sync and CI/CD theoretically can handle all kinds of KRM config, a good rule of thumb is that Config Sync (cymbalbank-policy repo) is best used for policy configuration (eg. RBAC) and platform-level workloads (eg. Prometheus).
 Whereas CI/CD (cymbalbank-app-config repo) is best used for application workload config (eg. Deployments, Services).
 Plus we have application source code that lives in a totally separate repo (cymbalbank-app-source) and has no KRM of its own.

-The benefit of this setup is that all KRM lives in Git - so no matter what kind of resources live in each repo, we can see the Git commit history, add CI, and treat all of this KRM as code.
+The benefit of this setup is that all KRM lives in Git - so no matter what kind of resources live in each repo, we can see the Git commit history, add CI, and treat all of this configuration as code.

-Let's explore the "platform level configuration" we can deploy via Config Sync to achieve consistency across all the GKE clusters.
+Let's explore how we can use Config Sync to keep the same resources constantly deployed across all three Cymbal Bank clusters.

-1. Get the `frontend` namespace in the `cymbal-dev` cluster.
+1. **Get the `frontend` namespace in the `cymbal-dev` cluster.**

 We created this namespace manually during part 1, but now it's being managed by Config Sync.

 ```
 kubectx cymbal-dev